 The sobbing woman barely managed to stammer out, “What?”

-He forced her to her knees underneath him and began to unzip his pants.
+He forced her to her knees and then began to unzip his pants.
 “Oh, God, no…” she cried.

-Before his wicked act could be taken to its depraved conclusion, the boyfriend felt a sudden blow to his side.
-He glanced down and noticed a wiry man driving his shoulder into his side with the ferocity of a charging antelope.
+Before his wicked act could be taken to its depraved conclusion, her boyfriend felt a sudden blow to his side.
+He took a quick glance down and noticed a wiry man driving his shoulder into his side with the ferocity of a charging antelope.
 A second or two later, he found himself hovering in the air.

-The force of the blow left him breathless.
-He could not even let out a scream as the plunged toward the ground with the mysteries stranger who accompanied him with both arms around his waist.
+The force of the blow literally left him breathless.
+He could not even let out a scream as he plunged toward the sidewalk with the mysterious stranger who accompanied him with both arms around his waist.

 For a moment, the world slowed down.
 After the woman realized what happened she reached out to her rescuer, trying desperately to clasp his hand.